A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 A webinerd and her coworkers discuss optimization

-Maximise your marketing activities before, during AND after.
+Maximise your marketing activities before, during AND after; this is the secret to reaping the many benefits of event marketing.
 It is easy to forget to do the work after an event, whether it is physical or virtual.
 You need to establish clear post-event processes ahead of the event so that everyone knows who is doing what as part of the follow-up.

 Plan your lead allocations ahead of time and prioritise them together with sales.
 You do not want a hot lead ignored for a week because your SDR’s did not have it as a priority.
 Timeframes and service level agreements need to be in place with sales as well so all know when the follow-up work should be done.
 You also need sales plays in place to drive high-quality conversations.
 Finally, you must force the pipeline conversation – the era of blind faith is over!